talifrafi/capstone-smartparking-UI/README.md

-# capstone-smartparking-UI
+# capstone-smartparking-FTUI
-This smart parking system is a project for Capstone Project Course in College as a Mandatory Task.
-Smart Parking System uses webcam to detect the open parking space with the help of deep learning to identify the spaces and send the information using telegram bot.
-This system uses MRCNN to detect the vehicles and compute it using the Intersection over Union method to determine the available parking space.
-This is a group work, so credentials are shared to each member of the project.
+ This capstone project is a project for college course compeletion.
+This smart parking system uses webcam to detect open parking space, with the help of deep learning to spot the empty parking spaces and sending the information via telegram.
+MRCNN is used as a matterport to detect the car and the compute the parking spaces objectives using IoU method to determine the empty and filled parking space.